manojkmfsi/monodog/packages/monoapp/README.md

 ## 🎯 Overview

-The dashboard will provide visual management and monitoring capabilities for packages in monorepos using pnpm.
+The dashboard will provide visual management and monitoring capabilities for packages in monorepos using pnpm, turbo.
 It will be distributed as an npm package installable in any monorepo to auto-generate a web UI for package oversight.

 This service is typically run locally or on a central server and power a dedicated frontend dashboard.
 <img width="1593" height="807" alt="package-scan" src="https://github.com/user-attachments/assets/d7e86b80-9f6a-4608-9103-68e6d660cc36" />